openops/mom/README.md

 ## The Plan

+The development plan will consist of steps and milestones to achieve as we progress.

 ## Activities & Checkups

 Activities are going to be the tasks that the user inputs into the app.
 The application will then *checkup* with the user using push notifications.
 This has to be designed in such a way that is completely modular and decentralized.
-Since this app is going to be designed in such a way it can grow naturally and clearly, the activities need to be stored in a way that gives the app the ability to be synched across multiple devices and servers.
+Since this app is going to be designed in such a way that it can grow naturally and clearly, the activities need to be stored in a way that gives the activities the ability to be synched across multiple devices and servers.
 They also need to be designed so the app can resume easily from where it left off previously.